-What is the Chromatographic Mode of an R-P HPLC Column
+What Is the Chromatographic Mode of an RP HPLC Column

-What is the Chromatographic Mode of an R-P HPLC Column?
+What Is the Chromatographic Mode of an RP HPLC Column?

 In the daily separation and analysis work, the correct use and maintenance of the RP-HPLC column are very important.
 If the column is used properly, it will directly affect the life of the column.
-If it is inadvertently, it will reduce efficiency, shorten the service life and even damage it.
+If it is done inadvertently, it will reduce efficiency, shorten the service life and even damage it.
 During the chromatographic operation, there are some issues to be aware of to maintain the column.